 A person with internal bleeding will show several signs.
 However, as noted above, under the eggshell skull section, these signs can be different in different people.
 This difference is because the conditions causing internal bleeding remain unique for certain classes of people.

-- Clammy skin can be a sign of internal bleeding.
-It might be coupled with a sudden drop in blood pressure.
-The pulse will also increase to a high degree.
+- Clammy skin can be a sign of internal bleeding, especially when coupled with sudden blood pressure drops.
+Your pulse will increase to a high degree or fluctuate.

-- Sometimes you will notice bruises on the skin of the person who had an accident because the blood inside travels to the outermost layers of the skin.
+- Sometimes you will notice bruises on the skin of the person who had an accident because the blood inside travels to the skin's outermost layers.

 - Feelings of dizziness are also signs of internal bleeding.
-This dizziness is often felt when a person stands up.
+Severe injury victims will often suffer dizziness upon standing up.

-- If an area of the body is looking inflamed and the person can feel pain upon touching, this could be a sign of internal bleeding too.
+- If an area of the body is looking inflamed and the person can feel pain upon touching, it could be a sign of internal bleeding.

 When internal bleeding takes place, it takes a toll on other parts of your body as well.
 For example, the brain and eyes are bodily organs that get affected by internal bleeding a lot.

 If you or someone you know has internal bleeding, then the effects on the brain would be something like:

 - One side of the body might start to feel weak and numb.